themarquisdesheric/amber-health/README.md

-# amberhealth
+# The Chronic

-## A platform to spread knowledge and awareness of conditions like endometriosis, Ehler-Danlos Syndrome, POTS, and those of the autoimmune variety
+## A platform to spread knowledge and awareness of chronic conditions like endometriosis, Ehler-Danlos Syndrome, POTS, and those of the autoimmune variety